Mossel Bay

 OVERVIEW

-It is situated on the N2 approximately halfway between the coastal cities of Cape Town and Port Elizabeth.
-It is bordered by the Municipalities of George to the east, Langeberg to the west and Oudtshoorn to the north.
-Its western boundary is the Gouritz River and its northern boundary the Outeniqua mountains.
-To the east it stretches to the Maalgate River.
+Strategically located along the N2 highway, Mossel Bay sits approximately halfway between Cape Town and Gqeberha (Port Elizabeth).
+It is bordered by George Municipality to the east, Langeberg to the west, and Oudtshoorn to the north, with natural boundaries formed by the Gouritz River, Outeniqua Mountains, and Maalgate River.

 • 44802 (SMS costs R0.50c)